Postsurgical Outpatient Use of Limb Compression Devices for Venous Thromboembolism Prophylaxis

 |Return to Medical Policy Index|

 Patients undergoing major surgery are at increased risk of developing deep vein thrombosis (DVT) and pulmonary embolism (PE), together known as venous thromboembolism (VTE).
 Patients who are having major orthopedic surgery (defined here as total hip arthroplasty [THA], total knee arthroplasty [TKA] and hip fracture surgery [HFS]) are at particularly high risk.
 Risk of DVT is increased due to venous stasis of the lower limbs as a consequence of immobility during and after surgery.
 In addition, direct venous wall damage associated with the surgical procedure itself may occur.
 DVTs are frequently asymptomatic and generally resolve when mobility is restored.
 However, some episodes of acute DVT can be associated with substantial morbidity and mortality.
-The most serious adverse consequence of an acute DVT is a PE which can be fatal; this occurs when the DVT detaches and migrates to the lungs.
+The most serious adverse consequence of an acute DVT is a PE, which can be fatal; this occurs when the DVT detaches and migrates to the lungs.
 In addition, DVT may produce long-term vascular damage that leads to chronic venous insufficiency.
-Without thromboprophylaxis, the incidence of venographically detected DVT is approximately 42-57% after total hip replacement, and the risk of pulmonary embolism is approximately 1-28%.
-(1) Other surgical patients may also be at increased risk of VTE during and after hospitalization.
-For example, it is estimated that rates of VTE without prophylaxis after gynecologic surgery is about 15-40%.
-(2)
+Without thromboprophylaxis, the incidence of venographically detected DVT is approximately 42% to 57% after total hip replacement, and the risk of PE is approximately 1% to 28%.(4) Other surgical patients may also be at increased risk of VTE during and after hospitalization.
+For example, it is estimated that rates of VTE without prophylaxis after gynecologic surgery is about 15% to 40%.(5)

-National clinical guidelines have not specifically recommended use of pneumatic compression devices in the outpatient setting.
-However, especially with the availability of portable, battery-operated devices, there is interest in use of outpatient pneumatic compression devices for DVT following discharge from the hospital for major orthopedic and non-orthopedic surgery.
+National clinical guidelines have not specifically recommended use of limb compression devices in the outpatient setting.
+However, especially with the availability of portable, battery-operated devices, there is interest in use of outpatient limb compression devices for DVT following discharge from the hospital for major orthopedic and nonorthopedic surgery.

-Multiple limb pneumatic compression devices, with indications including prevention of DVT, have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
-Portable battery-operated devices that have been cleared by the FDA include:
+Various pneumatic and peristaltic limb compression devices, with indications including prevention of DVT, have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+Portable devices that have been cleared by the FDA include:

-Outpatient use of limb pneumatic compression devices for venous thromboembolism prophylaxis after major orthopedic surgery may be considered medically necessary in patients with a contraindication to pharmacological agents i.e., at high-risk for bleeding.
+Outpatient use of limb compression devices for venous thromboembolism (VTE) prophylaxis after major orthopedic surgery may be considered medically necessary in patients with a contraindication to pharmacological agents, ie, at high risk for bleeding.

-Outpatient use of limb pneumatic compression devices for venous thromboembolism prophylaxis after major orthopedic surgery is considered investigational in patients without a contraindication to pharmacological prophylaxis.
+Outpatient use of limb compression devices for VTE prophylaxis after major orthopedic surgery is considered investigational in patients without a contraindication to pharmacological prophylaxis.

-Outpatient use of limb pneumatic compression devices for venous thromboembolism prophylaxis after major non-orthopedic surgery may be considered medically necessary in patients who are at moderate or high risk of venous thromboembolism (see Policy Guidelines) with a contraindication to pharmacological agents i.e., at high-risk for bleeding.
+Outpatient use of limb compression devices for VTE prophylaxis after major nonorthopedic surgery or nonmajor orthopedic surgery may be considered medically necessary in patients who are at moderate or high risk of VTE (see Policy Guidelines) with a contraindication to pharmacological agents, ie, at high-risk for bleeding.

-Outpatient use of limb pneumatic compression devices for venous thromboembolism prophylaxis after major non-orthopedic surgery is considered investigational in patients who are at moderate or high risk of venous thromboembolism without a contraindication to pharmacological prophylaxis and in patients who are at low-risk of venous thromboembolism.
+Outpatient use of limb compression devices for VTE prophylaxis after major nonorthopedic surgery or nonmajor orthopedic surgery is considered investigational in patients who are at moderate or high risk of VTE without a contraindication to pharmacological prophylaxis and in patients who are at low risk of VTE.

-Outpatient use of limb pneumatic compression devices for venous thromboembolism prophylaxis after all other surgeries is considered investigational.
+Outpatient use of limb compression devices for VTE prophylaxis after all other surgeries is considered investigational.

-Outpatient use of limb pneumatic compression devices for venous thromboembolism prophylaxis for periods longer than 30 days post-surgery is not medically necessary.
+Outpatient use of limb compression devices for VTE prophylaxis for periods longer than 30 days postsurgery is not medically necessary.

-For purposes of this policy, “major orthopedic surgery” includes total hip arthroplasty, total knee arthroplasty, or hip fracture surgery.
+For purposes of this policy, “major orthopedic surgery” includes total hip arthroplasty (THA), total knee arthroplasty (TKA), or hip fracture surgery (HFS).

 Guidance on determining high risk for bleeding